nsbno/spor/.changeset/nice-panthers-smoke.md

 "@vygruppen/spor-react": patch
 ---

-DatePicker: add new variations and dark mode
+DatePicker: add new variations, dark mode and deprecated some old designs